Official Name: Romania

-Coface Country Rating: B -- Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
+Coface Country Rating: A4 -- Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.

-Coface Business Climate Rating: A4 -- A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
+Coface Business Climate Rating: A3 -- A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
 Corporate default probability is still acceptable on average.

 Credendo Political Risk Rating: 1 -- Lowest risk

-Ducroire Delcredere Commercial Risk Rating: C -- highest risk
+Credendo Commercial Risk Rating: C -- Highest risk

 Romania is a country of considerable potential: rich agricultural lands, diverse energy sources (coal, oil, natural gas, hydro, and nuclear), a substantial industrial base encompassing almost the full range of manufacturing activities, an educated work force, and opportunities for expanded development in tourism on the Black Sea and in the Carpathian Mountains.

 A member of the European Union since January 1, 2007, the country has worked assiduously to create a legal framework consistent with a market economy and investment promotion, and has largely concluded its efforts to enact EU-compatible legislation.
 At the same time, implementation of these laws and regulations frequently lags or is inconsistent.

 Economic Freedom: Romania’s 2019 Index of Economic Freedom score is 68.6, giving it a world rank of 42 freest in the 2019 index.
 Its score is 0.8 points lower than last year due to a deterioration in freedom as a result of corruption and the increase in government management of the business and judicial sector.
 The country is ranked 21st of the 33 countries in Europe and its overall score is higher than the world average.